 You can protect yourself against Ross River virus by:

 - staying indoors at dawn and dusk when mosquitos are most active

 - covering up when outside, with light coloured clothing and covered footwear

 - burning citronella candles and mosquito coils

 - covering windows, doors, vents and other entrances with screens

-If you make sure you don’t have pools of water around your house, that will reduce the number of mosquitoes.
+If you also make sure you do not have any pools of still water around your house, that will reduce the number of mosquitoes

-Learn more about insect bites and how to prevent them.
+Learn more about insect bites and how to prevent them here.